NawlFountains/la-comanda/README.md

   + [ ] Dark theme
   + [x] Error handling
 + [ ] Modify endpoint:
-  + [ ] Allow pagination and more queries on each endpoint
+  + [x] Allow pagination and more queries on each orders and restock endpoints
-  + [ ] Add product endpoint with full details using join (PriceHistory and RecipeItems)
+  + [x] Add product endpoint with full details using join (PriceHistory and RecipeItems)
 + [ ] Playwright testing E2E each page
 - [ ] Deploy to Railway + Vercel

 ## Testing
-97% code coverage across 8 test files.
+96% code coverage across 8 test files.
 Each test runs against an in-memory SQLite database with automatic rollback — no real database needed.
 Auth is mocked via FastAPI dependency overrides.
 CI runs on every push via GitHub Actions.

 Exploratory and manual testing done via Postman.